spencerkclark/faceted/README.md

 `bbox_inches='tight'` when saving the figure, and enables you to make sure that your figures are *exactly* the dimensions you need for your use.

 I intend to keep the scope of this project quite limited.
-With the exception of adding support for two other natural types of dimensionally constrained figures ([#15](https://github.com/spencerkclark/faceted/issues/15)), I do not plan on adding any more features to this library.
 I want the results it produces to remain extremely easy to understand and control.
 For more complicated figure layouts, e.g. multiple panels with different sizes and aspect ratios, and a more magical approach to setting figure boundary padding